webhooksite/docs/docs/webhookscript/functions/string.md

 Encrypts `value` using `password`.
 Uses military-grade, industry standard encryption with the XSalsa20 stream cipher and Poly1305 MAC for authentication.

+This function is equivalent to the [Encrypt Text](/custom-actions/action-types.html#encrypt-text) action.

 ```javascript
 enc = encrypt('very secret', 'abc123')
 echo(enc)